locomotion-classification/locomotion-classification.github.io/README.md

 ## 7 Conclusions and Future Directions

-Up until now, we have evaluated several unsupervised and supervised machine learning algorithms on raw data, and have obtained reasonable classification accuracy on test data for most of the methods.
-Some of the things that we have not reported are cross-validation and hyperparameter tuning, which we plan to do in the later phase of the project.
-Also, we have mostly worked on raw data, and from the results that we have, it appears that Goniometer sensors are the most informative.
+In this project, we have evaluated several unsupervised and supervised machine learning algorithms on raw data, and have obtained reasonable classification accuracy on test data for most of the methods.
+We have mostly worked on raw data, and from the results that we have, it appears that Goniometer sensors are the most informative, due to high SNR of the data.
 But with proper signal conditioning (such as windowed moving average), we expect that the other sensor data will become important predictors as well.
-A more detailed comparative analysis among the methods will also be included.
-At this point, we only report test accuracy as the metric, but in future, more ML metrics will be incorporated.
-One of the interesting things that might go beyond the scope of this project can be post-hoc explanation of the models like MLP and CNN.
+From the accuracy metric, we can see that RF, MLP and PCA-MLP achieve the highest test accuracies, while CNN and DT achieve reasonably good accuracies.
+In this study, we focused on subject specific locomotion mode classification and we think that subject-agnostic classification can be an exiciting future direction.

 ## 8 Broader Impact

 The broader impact of this project would be future development of robotic assistive devices and active prostheses for targeted rehabilitation methods beyond clinical settings, and improvement of biomimetic controllers that better adapt to terrain conditions (practical scenarios).
+Classification of locomotion modes from instantaneous samples with fast and effective inference may help in developing assistive devices with higher predictive capabilities.

 ## 9 Contributions